 f.
 Registration of Births and Deaths

-7. The Government also prescribed that the available resources of the Gram Panchayat shall be spent first spent for delivering these services effectively.
-Then only the resources can be spent for other needs.
+- The Government also prescribed that the available resources of the Gram Panchayat shall be spent first spent on delivering these services effectively.
+Then only the resources can be spent on other needs.
 Section 46 of the Act outlines the optional functions of the Gram Panchayat.
 Some of the important optional functions are as follows.

 iii.
 Plantation Activities